williamwang256/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/host_pipes_ipa/README.md

 };
 ```

+On the host side, we write all the data to `PipeIn`, launch the kernel, and finally read the data back from `PipeOut` to verify it.

 ## Build the `Host Pipes` Tutorial

 >**Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script in the root of your oneAPI installation every time you open a new terminal window.
 This practice ensures that your compiler, libraries, and tools are ready for development.